+G2 Minimum Maximum

+G2 Number of credits per term a student can take for the

+stated full-time tuition 12 19

+G3 Yes No

-Number of credits per term a student can take for the stated full-time tuition 12 19 G3 Do tuition and fees vary by year of study (e.g., sophomore, Yes No junior, senior)? Х
+G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? x

+G4 Yes No

-G4 If tuition and fees vary by undergraduate instructional program, describe briefly:
+G4 Do tuition and fees vary by undergraduate instructional program? x

+G4

+G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?